FatemehYavartanoo/DRLPC/README.md

 If you use this repository, please cite:

-DRLPC: Dimension Reduction using Local Principal Components for Gene-level Association Analysis.
+Dimension Reduction using Local Principal Components for Regression-based Multi-SNP Analysis in 1000 Genomes and the Canadian Longitudinal Study on Aging (CLSA).
 Yavartanoo, F., Brossard, M., Bull, S. B., Paterson, A. D., & Yoo, Y. J. DOI:
 [https://doi.org/10.1101/2024.05.13.593724v1](https://www.biorxiv.org/content/10.1101/2024.05.13.593724v1.abstract)

 # License